 Statutory notices issued by the RDC

-Find out about warning notices and decision notices issued by the Regulatory Decisions Committee (RDC), the documents you’ll receive if you get one, and how to respond.
+Find out about warning notices and decision notices issued by the Regulatory Decisions Committee (RDC), the documents you receive, and how to respond.

 The RDC is a committee of the FCA Board and makes certain decisions on behalf of the FCA.
 These decisions are set out in formal documents known as statutory notices.